Sheppsu/osu.py/README.rst

 Easy to use API wrapper for osu!api v2 written in Python.
 Has a high-level interface while still allowing ways to do more complex things.

-Major features/capabilties
+Major features/capabilities
 --------------------------
+- Compatible with Python 3.8+
-- Client class which carries out all api requests.
+- Client class which carries out all api requests
-- AsynchronousClient class which is the same as Client but all api request functions are asynchronous.
+- AsynchronousClient class for asynchronous requests (install with async feature)
-- NotificationWebsocket class for using the notification websocket feature of osu api v2.
+- NotificationWebsocket class for using the notification websocket feature of osu api v2
-- Support for Authorization Code Grant and Client Credentials Grant.
+- Support for Authorization Code Grant, Client Credentials Grant, and all scopes (except lazer)
-- Builtin rate limit handling
+- Builtin rate limit handling and ability to tweak
-- Storage efficient objects used to contain almost all the data returned from osu.py for any given api request.
+- Uses storage efficient objects
-- Refresh and access token is automatically managed.
+- Refresh and access token is automatically managed
-- Utility functions and classes that make your life easier.
+- Utility functions and classes that make your life easier
-- Documentation that covers everything osu.py is capable of.
+- Documentation that covers everything osu.py is capable of

 Installation
 ------------